UltimaHoarder/UltimaScraper/README.md

     Default = ""

-    When you start the script you will be presented with the following scraping choices: onlyfans = onlyfans
-    justforfans = justforfans
+    OnlyFans = "onlyfans"

-    You can automatically choose what you want to scrape if you add it in the config file.
+    You can automatically choose which site you want to scrape.

 [#auto_choice](README.md#auto_choice):

     Default = ""

-    When you start the script you will be presented with the following scraping choices:
     Everything = "a"
     Images = "b"
     Videos = "c"
     Audios = "d"

-    You can automatically choose what you want to scrape if you add it in the config file.
+    You can automatically choose which type of media you want to scrape.

 [#auto_scrape_names](README.md#auto_scrape_names):